robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 Coding is a craft, an art.
 Artists pick tools that bring their art to life as quickly and powerfully as they can.
 Often artists settle on one, best tool for the job.
-Here's list of the best tools to help you get started right.
+Here is a list of the best tools to help you get started right.

 ### TL;DR